 Businesses around the world are communicating across mediums and need images to buttress their messages.
 Not all business can afford to commission a photographer to shoot pictures exclusively for them.
 That's where selling stock photos online is becoming popular as it enables businesses to access generic stock images at a fraction of the cost.

 With stock photography booming and stock photo websites become popular, more and more professional photographers are now considering this question - How to sell stock photos?

-Selling stock photos can become a decent stream of passive income for you as a photographer.
-However, becoming successful at selling photos online needs discipline and strategy.
-That’s why we have put together this comprehensive guide that explores all facets of how to sell stock photos online.
+As a photographer, you need to sell stock photos to earn a decent stream of passive income.
+However, becoming successful at selling photos online requires discipline and strategy.
+That's why we have put together this comprehensive guide that explores all facets of how to sell stock photos online.

 How to sell stock photos - Guide for Photographers: